biocompute-objects/bco-rag/docs/options.md

 ### Similarity Top K

-The `similarity_top_k` parameter in the similarity search process refers to the number of nodes to return as a result of the semantic retrieval process.
-When the semantic search process is performend, the node embeddings are ranked by how smenatically similar they are to the query embedding.
+The `similarity_top_k` parameter in the similarity search process refers to the number of nodes to return as a result of the retrieval process.
+When the retrieval process is performend, the node embeddings are ranked by how smenatically similar they are to the query embedding.
 After the ranking process is completed, the top `k` most similar embeddings are sent to the LLM along with the query.
 Larger values will result in more input tokens.

 Note: The `similarity_top_k` parameter here is unrelated to the `top k` parameter for large language models which limits the model's vocabulary sampling set when considering the next word to generate.